-The Group has one reportable segment being the sale of LiDAR Wind Measurement and therefore segmental results and assets are disclosed in the consolidated statement of profit or loss and other comprehensive income and consolidated statement of financial position.
+The Group has one reportable segment being the sale of LiDAR Wind Measurement and therefore segmental results and assets are disclosed in the consolidated income statement and consolidated statement of financial position.

-In 2016, two customers accounted for more than 10 per cent of the revenue (2015: one customer).
-The total amount of revenue from these customers amounted to $\le$ 305,639, 20.8% of revenue and $\le$ 154,101, 10.5% of revenue (2015: $\le$ 213,519 or 23 per cent of the revenue).
+In 2017, three customers accounted for more than 10 per cent of the revenue (2016: two customers).
+The total amount of revenue from these customers amounted to €1,552,221, 70.5 per cent of total revenue (2016: €459,740 or 31 per cent of total revenue).